Pharaoh2k/BetterDiscordStuff/Plugins/BetterPinDMs/README.md

 ## ⚠️ Known Limitations

-- Categories are stored per-user, not synced across devices
+- Categories are stored per-user, not synced across devices (import/export feature is available).
-- Very large numbers of pinned DMs may affect performance
 - Some Discord updates may temporarily break functionality until plugin is updated

 ## 🔧 Troubleshooting